Supporting Educational Needs – Information Report 2018/19

 - Children’s social care

-Information about these services and what they offer can be found on the Oxfordshire County Council SEN web pages about the Local Offer.
+Information about these services and what they offer can be found on the

 We always discuss the involvement of specialist SEND services with parents first.
-They will generally be asked to sign a consent form before any service becomes involved.
+They

 How do we know if SEN provision is effective?

-How are children and young people with SEN helped to access activities outside of the classroom?
+How are children and young people with SEN helped to access activities outside

-All children and young people are included in activities and trips following Risk Assessments, where needed, and in accordance with duties under the Equalities Act 2010.
-We work with parents and children when planning trips so that everyone is clear about what will happen.
+assessments where needed and in accordance with duties under the Equalities Act 2010.
+We communicate with parents and young people when planning trips so that

 There is information about activities and events for disabled children and those with SEN in Oxfordshire in the Family Information Directory: